 Locate your target file and check which process is holding it.
 Also, you can use its Find option to quickly search for a locked file and the associated process.
 After finding the process, right-click on the file and close all the processes holding it.

-Hope this guide helps you identify the process holding a file and then close it.
+Hope this guide helps you identify the process of holding a file and then closing it.